 I priced brisket for my Seder last week, and I must admit I was a bit floored by the prices.
 When you host a big family Seder like I do, you need a lot of brisket.
 I’ve been known to cook up to 7 large briskets to feed the crowd.
 We’re talking hundreds of dollars for one Seder!
 This year, with the economy sluggish and so many out of work, I wanted to come up with a more economical alternative for the Seder meal.
 I developed this Honey Garlic Chicken recipe as a less expensive entree option for the Seder.
 This golden, crispy-skinned chicken with sweet, rich honey sauce will add a delicious flavor and aroma to the Passover table.

 While brisket is the “norm” for most Jewish holiday celebrations, chicken can be a great alternative.
 It’s easy to cook, economical, and pretty much everybody likes it (except for vegetarians!).
 Since most of us serve matzo ball soup at the Seder, I wanted to give this chicken a different flavor… something to set it apart from the savory chicken broth.
 I went in the direction of sweet, choosing a honey-based marinade with a little Meyer lemon juice and lots of fresh garlic mixed in.
 The combination of garlic and honey is absolutely mouthwatering.
 For this recipe, I like using whole leg and thigh pieces.
 Dark meat has more flavor, and it cooks up so juicy with this marinade.
 If you’ve got breast meat fans in the crowd, bone-in breasts will work great too.
 Don’t use boneless skinless here, the bone-in meat cooks up much more flavorful.
 I like to put the chicken pieces on a pretty platter in the center of the table, then guests can choose which cut of meat they like best.
 You can garnish the plate with some fresh parsley or greens for a prettier presentation.
-I had planned to do that here, but in all honesty I’m fighting a raging cold at the moment… I’m lucky I had the energy to take a picture at all!

 Serve the chicken with a drizzle of thick, rich honey sauce (recipe below).
 Even if you don’t make it for the Seder, this Honey Garlic Chicken is easy enough to make any night during the week of Passover.
 It would also be a great option for Rosh Hashanah, when sweet foods signify a sweet new year.
 Enjoy!